Today’s question:

 Brief Biography

-This upbringing narrowed my focus on roles of mothers (and fathers), labor equality, and feminism in a changing world.
+This upbringing narrowed my focus on the culture and politics shape the roles of mothers (and fathers), labor equality, and childcare.
 I attended Illinois Wesleyan University for my undergraduate degree and University of Illinois at Chicago for my Masters in English Education and Ph.D in English with a gender studies concentration.

-After nearly a decade researching intensive mothering, globalization’s impact on childcare, and class and race as they impact the mother/nanny relationship, I am focused on shifting the conversation regarding these topics with an eye toward building political will and ultimately changing US policy.
+After nearly a decade researching intensive mothering, globalization’s impact on childcare, and the ways class and race impact the mother/nanny relationship, I am determined to shift the conversation regarding these topics with an eye toward building political will and ultimately changing US culture and policy.

 My goal is to enact social change when it comes to the role of childcare and advance the national conversation about mothering.